Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-making-an-autopilot-navigator.md

 ---
 layout: ../../layouts/Post.astro
-title: "Public Solving: Making an autopilot navigator"
+title: 'Public Solving: Making an autopilot navigator'
-metaTitle: "Public Solving: Making an autopilot navigator"
+metaTitle: 'Public Solving: Making an autopilot navigator'
 metaDesc: 'How to navigate a object in a JavaScript Matrix'
 image: /images/26-12-2021.jpg
 date: 2021-12-26T03:00:00.000Z